SpikeInterface/spikeinterface-gui/README.md

 ### Step 1 : create and compute SortingAnalyzer

-You first need to is to get a `SortingAnalyzer` object with spikeinterface.
+You first need to get a `SortingAnalyzer` object with spikeinterface.

 See help [here](https://spikeinterface.readthedocs.io)

 Note that:
   * some extensions are mandatory (unit_location, templates, )
-  * some extension are optional
+  * some extensions are optional
-  * the more extensions are computed the more view are displayed
+  * the more extensions are computed the more views are displayed

 Example: